This gluten-free tabbouleh is a fresh, nourishing twist on the classic Middle Eastern salad — completely free of gluten, lectins, and nightshades.

 - salt and pepper to taste

 Rinse well and drain one cup of millet.
-Add it to the pressure cooker, top it with two cups of water, and pressure cook for 8 minutes.
-Let the pressure release naturally, and don’t remove the cover for at least 30 minutes, as the grains will continue to cook with the residual heat and steam.
+Add it to the pressure cooker, top it with two cups of water (or a little bit less, if the millet is already well hydrated), and pressure cook for 8 minutes.
+Allow the pressure to release naturally, then remove the lid and fluff with a fork.
+Transfer to a large bowl and allow it to cool completely before using it for cold salads.

 - First, cook the millet as above.

-- Add the cold millet to the chopped mix of vegetables, and add the hemp hearts, olives, lemon zest, lemon juice, cumin and extra virgin olive oil—season with salt and pepper to taste.
+- Add lemon juice and zest, cumin, and extra virgin olive oil — season with salt and pepper to taste.
 Adjust with more lemon juice if needed.

 It can’t get easier than this!

-This tabbouleh would go well with the One Pan Beef Kebab Platter with Za’atar Oil.
+Serve this gluten-free tabbouleh with our One Pan Beef Kebab Platter with Za’atar Oil.

 For more delicious ways to use millet, check out these recipes: